codingadventurestoday/Automate_Apprenticeship/README.md

 - Include the Seleium Driver to scrap websites that has the apprenticeship position within JavaScript  <br>
 - Create an API to call the stored data from the Data Base to the Front-end web page  <br>
-- Store the retrieved data about the apprenticeships in a DatavBase   <br>
+- Store the retrieved data about the apprenticeships in a Data Base   <br>
 - Launch the webpage